ShradJ/TestingInCSharp/Sparky/Readme.txt

             ** note** - Don't use mock when its not needed. for example if there was no dependency injection, then don't make interfaces just for Mocking.
             Its called Abuse of Mocking.
            ** To test a method which returns a value based on a condition we can use 2 separate methods each with a mock setup to satisfy the individual condition.

+           ** we can also test the output variable [void xy( out int x)], by putting out in MOQ setup ** Above same as for "ref" objects too.
+ 4.XUnit - Concept is same as NUnit, but annotations are different.
+ ** NUnit covers maximum feature, then XUnit, and least are MSUnit.